Howie-Phathu/Weather-App/README.md

 ## Usage

 ### Home Page
-- Automatically displays current weather and 3-day forecast for your location
+- Automatically displays current weather and 7-day forecast for your location
+- Interactive temperature graph showing temperature trends
+- Search functionality to get weather for any city
 - Requires location permission from your browser

-### Search Page
-- Enter any city name to get current weather and 3-day forecast
-- Searched cities are automatically saved to your favorites

 ### Saved Locations
 - View weather data for all your saved cities
-- Each city shows current weather and 3-day forecast
+- Each city shows current weather and 7-day forecast

 ## API

 This app uses the [WeatherAPI.com](https://www.weatherapi.com/) service for weather data.
 The API provides:
 - Current weather conditions
-- 3-day weather forecasts
+- 7-day weather forecasts
 - Temperature in both Celsius and Fahrenheit
 - Humidity, wind speed, and weather descriptions